Kids

 Understanding Language Development in Children

-Linguist Noam Chomsky proposed an idea in 1957 that all human beings may be born with an innate understanding of how language works.
-It’s how babies and kids pick up what we say, especially when exposed long enough.
-Besides noticing our body language and the tones in our voices, our children will learn what certain words mean based on the outcome and reaction to the words.
+Linguist Noam Chomsky proposed in 1957 that all human beings may be born with an innate understanding of how language works.
+Babies and children pick up what we say, especially when exposed long enough.
+Besides noticing our body language and the tones in our voices, our children will learn what certain words mean based on their outcomes and reactions to them.

 He also shared that when we’re young, we do have an idea of what grammar is like even though we don’t actually have the terms for it.
 This is why children are considered “global citizens” and why, with enough practice, can easily learn languages.
 We lose that ability as we grow older because our brains begin to prune and remove knowledge we barely use.
 It’s the same way we clean up our hard drives or computers of files we no longer use.